LarsSchimmelpfennig/civic-mcp-server/README.md

 All output files are located in `QA_results.zip`. `experiment_QA_agent_MCP.py` and `experiment_QA_no_mcp.py` are first called to ask GPT-5 for the Evidence Type of each CIViC triplet.
 This generates files like `{Molecular_Profile}_{Disease}_{Therapy}_{Evidence Type}.txt` in the dirs `QA_eval_civic_mcp_evidence_type` and `QA_eval_civic_no_mcp_evidence_type`.
 Next, `experiment_QA_agent_MCP_significance.py` and `experiment_QA_agent_no_MCP_significance.py` are called to ask GPT-5 about each CIViC Significance that corresponds to the previously identified Evidence Types.
 This generates files like `{Molecular_Profile}_{Disease}_{Therapy}__{Evidence Type}_{Significance}.txt` in the dirs `QA_eval_civic_mcp_significance` and `QA_eval_civic_no_mcp_significance`.

 `eval_QA_significance.py` is then used to measure the performance using each of these significance txt files based on CIViC Evidence Items in `data/CIViC_evidence_extracts_clinical_trials_curators.csv`.
-Make sure to update the variable TXT_DIR.
+The CIViC Evidence Items used here were extracted on 7/14/2025.

 ```bash
 python experiment_QA_agent_MCP.py